skippyr/libtdk/DOCS.md

 The library allows you to set terminal text weights, also refered as "foreground brightness".
 Availabe weight are contained inside of the [`Weight`](#weight-enum-class) enum class.
 Apply one by using the left shifting operator (`<<`) against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.

-Weights are not applied if the standard output and error streams are being redirected or piped.
+Weights are not applied if the stream being affected is being redirected or piped.

 The following example is a demo for the weights: